top of page

 The Big DTC Question:

-Are we just creating content… or are we intentionally guiding people toward purchase?
+Are we just creating content or are we intentionally guiding people toward purchase?

-Example 2: B2B Sales Funnel
+For a B2B Sales Funnel

 Step 1: Lead Generation